Our Clients:

 Camilo Doval (3-1), who struck out Brent Rooker with runners at first and third and two outs in the top of the 10th, was credited with the win.

 Both starting pitchers — the A’s Luis Severino and the Giants’ Landen Roupp — left after six scoreless innings.
-Severino allowed four hits and one walk, striking out five, while Roupp limited the A’s to four hits with two walks and five strikeouts.
+Severino allowed four hits and one walk, striking out five, while Roupp limited the A’s to five hits with two walks and five strikeouts.

 The A’s had multiple early opportunities to score against Roupp, stranding a runner at second in the first inning, runners at first and third in the second, and runners at second and third in the fourth.
 Roupp limited the visitors to 1-for-7 with runners in scoring position, the only hit being an infield single by Luis Urias that advanced Lawrence Butler from second to third in the fourth.